 A native of Los Angeles, California, Mr. Gold first studied at the University of California at Berkeley and subsequently graduated from the University of California at Los Angeles with an A.B. degree in Political Science.

 Born Mariel Margaret Hamm on March 17, 1972 in Selma, AL, she graduated in 1994 from the University of North Carolina with a bachelor’s degree in Political Science.

-It was in the world of football, however, where she became a household name across the world with career highlights including the 2014 Golden Foot Award Winner, Legends Category (First female soccer player).
+It was in the world of football, however, where she became a household name across the world: with career highlights including the 2014 Golden Foot Award, Legends Category (the first female soccer player to win it).

 In 2013, Mia was inducted into the World Futbol Hall of Fame - the first female and first American.

-In 2007, she was included in the US Soccer Hall of Fame and until 2013, was the all-time leading scorer, male or female, in international soccer history.
-Mia remains the all-time leader in points in US soccer history with 158 goals and 144 assists.
+In 2007, she was included in the US Soccer Hall of Fame and, until 2013, was the all-time leading scorer, male or female, in international soccer history.
+Mia remains the all-time leading forward in US soccer history, with 158 goals and 144 assists.